satoru-hara/03_NSW/README.md

 ## EVA (External Verification Architecture)

-HNS is externally verifiable through **EVA**:
+HNS is externally verifiable through **EVA** — the only architecture that allows AI outputs to be externally validated against a human-structured coordinate system.

-- Whether AI outputs are consistent with HNS coordinates
-- Whether human intent aligns with the generated structure
-- Whether explanations maintain proper hierarchical integrity

 This external verification dramatically improves AI transparency, safety, and explainability.

 ## Path to Standardization

-HNS is designed with the intention of becoming the global standard **Operating Structure for Human Cognition**, with consideration for international standardization bodies.
+HNS is designed with compatibility for future standardization under CEN/CENELEC and ISO/IEC JTC1/SC42.

 ## Repository Structure